 Affiliate Summit East is headed back to the Big Apple this summer for the performance marketing industry’s premier global event.
-The Clickbooth Team will be ready to assist you with all of your business needs, so make sure you stop by our meet market table (#509) or request a meeting in advance to make the most of your trip.
+The Clickbooth Team will be ready to assist you with all of your business needs, so make sure you stop by our booth or request a meeting in advance to make the most of your time.

 To prepare for a successful weekend, add some relaxation into the mix by exploring the city.
-Whether you’ve been here before or it’s your first time, don’t forget to visit some of these classic NYC locations.
 We’ve compiled a list of the best sightseeing spots, local activities, where to grab a bite to eat and spots to wind down at night.
-Keep reading for the inside scoop on all things New York City.
+Keep reading for the inside scoop on all things New York.

 See you in July!